Self Management of Heart Failure

 - Avoid salty foods.
 Ask your doctor how much sodium you can safely have each day and work hard to avoid exceeding that amount.
 Read food labels carefully for sodium content and put the salt shaker away.

-- Limit fluid intake.
+- Limit fluid to 2 liters per day or as directed by your doctor.
 Ask your doctor how many ounces of fluid you can safely have each day and keep track of your intake.
-Fluids such as clear soups and soda often are high in sodium so your best choice is always water.
+Keep in mind that fluids such as soups and soda are often high in sodium.

 - Monitor your weight.
 Weigh yourself each morning after going to the bathroom and wearing the same amount of clothing.
 A weight gain of three pounds or more in one day may be a warning sign of fluid build-up.